Colonial American military history: Rangers

 Rangers in North America served in the 17th and 18th-century wars between colonists and Native American tribes.
 Regular soldiers were not accustomed to frontier warfare and so Ranger companies were developed.
 Rangers were full-time soldiers employed by colonial governments to patrol between fixed frontier fortifications in reconnaissance, providing early warning of raids.
 In offensive operations, they were scouts and guides, locating villages and other targets for task forces drawn from the militia or other colonial troops.

 The father of American ranging is Colonel Benjamin Church (c.
 1639–1718).
 He was the captain of the first Ranger force in America (1676).
 Church was commissioned by Plymouth Colony Governor Josiah Winslow to form the first ranger company for King Philip's War.
 He later employed the company to raid Acadia during King William's War and Queen Anne's War.

 Benjamin Church designed his force primarily to emulate Native American patterns of war.
 Toward this end, he endeavored to learn from Native Americans how to fight like Native Americans.
 Americans became rangers exclusively under the tutelage of the Indian allies.
 (Until the end of the colonial period, rangers depended on Indians as both allies and teachers.)
 Church developed a special full-time unit mixing white colonists, selected for frontier skills, with allied Native Americans to carry out offensive strikes against hostile Native Americans in terrain where normal militia units were ineffective.

 Under Church served the father and grandfather of two famous rangers of the eighteenth century: John Lovewell and John Gorham, respectively.
 Rogers' Rangers was established in 1751 by Major Robert Rogers, who organized nine Ranger companies in the American colonies.
-These early American light infantry units organized during the French and Indian War were called "Rangers" and are often considered to be the spiritual birthplace of the modern Army Rangers.
+Colonial Light infantry units organized during the French and Indian War were called "Rangers" and are often considered to be the spiritual birthplace of the modern Army Rangers.